Man fears property is sinking, years of inquiries with City-Parish don't produce answers

 Soon after Faron Babin moved into his home on West Tams Drive at Sharp Lane, he noticed the sidewalks and front yard sinking.
 Ever since, he's watched his home sink to one side, cracks develop in the wall, driveway, and sinkholes form on his property.

-He's been investigating to troubles since 2008, when he got the City-Parish involved.
+He's been investigating the troubles since 2008, when he got the City-Parish involved.
 Ever since, it's been one work order closed after another.

 "I don't know what to do about it, I can't just keep filling in sinkholes thinking things are going to get better with my foundation," said Babin.